 Tips & Tricks

 - Use a pot bigger than you think because the syrup “grows” when the baking soda and vanilla is added in.
-It is actually fun to watch and creates a cool foam at first.

 - 1 cup granulated sugar

-- 1/2 cup buttermilk
+- ½ cup low fat buttermilk

-- 1/2 cup butter, salted
+- ½ cup butter, salted

-- 1/2 tsp baking soda
+- 1 teaspoon baking soda

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - Choose a medium or large sauce pan to make this is.
 The syrup bubbles up and grows quickly, you want plenty of room in the pan so that it won’t spill over.

-- With the pan on high heat add the butter and allow to melt, once melted add the granulated sugar and incorporate.
+- With the pan on high heat add the butter and allow to melt, once melted add the granulated sugar and mix to incorporate.
 Once combined turn the heat down to medium/high heat and add buttermilk.

 - Once mixture has come to a boil take off heat.
 Once off the heat add baking soda, and vanilla.

-- Watch closely and stir continuously it will bubble and foam up quite a bit.
+- Watch closely and stir continuously.
+It will bubble and foam up quite a bit.
 Don’t worry, that is what is supposed to happen and why you have the big pan.

 - Serve warm over breakfast of your choice.
-Syrup continues to thicken as it cools.